nutanix-japan/nai-llm/docs/infra/infra_nkp.md

 ### Dev Workload Cluster

-For ``nkpdev``, we will deploy an NKE Cluster of type "Development".
+For ``nkpdev``, we will deploy an NKP Cluster of type "Development".

 | Role   | No. of Nodes (VM) | vCPU | RAM   | Storage |
 | ------ | ----------------- | ---- | ----- | ------- |